kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 This problem was asked by Twitter.

 Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
 For example, given `[10, 7, 76, 415]`, you should return `77641510`.

+## Daily Coding Problem: Problem #831 [Medium]

+This problem was asked by Dropbox.

+Given a string `s` and a list of words `words`, where each word is the same length, find all starting indices of substrings in `s` that is a concatenation of every word in `words` exactly once.

+For example, given s = "dogcatcatcodecatdog" and words = ["cat", "dog"], return [0, 13], since "dogcat" starts at index 0 and "catdog" starts at index 13.

+Given s = "barfoobazbitbyte" and words = ["dog", "cat"], return [] since there are no substrings composed of "dog" and "cat" in `s`.

+The order of the indices does not matter.